zenvia/zenvia-openapi-spec/spec/info/description.md

 This is the reference documentation for the Zenvia *REST-like* API.

-This API is based on resources witch are represented by JSON format and are manipulated using HTTP protocol.
+This API is based on resources which are represented by JSON format and are manipulated using HTTP protocol.

 ## What you can do with this API